lsjsj92/english_news_crawler/README.md

 # Sub file list

+- etc
     - use_newspaper_lib.py
         - sample crawler using with newspaper3k lib
+    - for_colab_version.ipynb
+        - Use in colab env